 You will arrive around 4:30pm at the Middle Ball Park (a field in the middle of camp).
 You will come off the bus and meet your Section Head and they will take you to your counsellor.
 Your cabin/tent mates will help you bring your luggage to your tent/cabin.
 After everyone is settled in, your tent/cabin group will head to the Dining Hall for your first meal together.
-At this dinner, you will have a chance to meet the camp Director, Duncan, Assistant Directors, Gen, Graham, Gavin, and Cass, Associate Director, Sam, the doctor and the nurses.

 After dinner there are several things that we have to get done on the first night.
 As a section you will do four things: